SUSE-Enceladus/mash/README.md

   Makes a compute image publically available.

   __NOTE__:
-   the publish implementation does not fully cover all registration into the cloud service provider marketplace.
+   the publish implementation does not fully cover all registrations into the cloud service provider marketplaces.

 - __Deprecate service__: